Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 As demonstrated above, Babadeda is a highly dangerous crypter.
 Targeting cryptocurrency users through trusted attack vectors gives its distributors a fast-growing selection of potential victims.
 Once on a victim's machine, masquerading as a known application with a complex obfuscation also means that anyone relying on signature-based malware effectively has no way of knowing Babadeda is on their machine — or of stopping it from executing.

 Mitigating the threat posed by Babadeda requires securing the device memory it targets.
-Morphisec does this through Moving Target Defence, a technology that morphs process memory trapping crypters like Babadeda before they are able to deploy.
+Morphisec does this through Moving Target Defense, a technology that morphs process memory trapping crypters like Babadeda before they are able to deploy.

 IOCs